 Recorded lectures make it possible for students to view the lectures anytime, anywhere using their digital devices.
 This is especially useful for students to catch up on lessons if missed.

 The flipped classroom model aids in transparency as parents, too, can access the lessons posted in class websites or blogs.
 Viewing these lessons equips parents with the essential knowledge to help their children with learning.

 While initially difficult, with time, teachers can build a database of lectures that can be reused.
 Teachers can share their lectures with their education communities and edit them based on feedback received.

 Cons of Flipped Classrooms

-Students with limited resources and reduced access to digital devices with high speed internet may have difficulty watching the recorded lectures.
+Students with limited resources or reduced access to digital devices may have difficulty watching the recorded lectures.
 At the same time, this approach can be extremely beneficial in an online or hybrid classroom where all students have access to technology.

 Time and Effort